Obama Used The British To Spy On Trump: Judge Napolitano

 That is the contention of Judge Andrew Napolitano, the Fox News legal analyst.
 Napolitano voiced this theory this morning on Fox & Friends.

-Earlier this month, Trump took to Twitter to accuse Obama of wiretapping Trump Tower in the runup to Election 2016.
+Earlier this month, Trump took to Twitter to accuse Obama of wiretapping Trump Tower in the run-up to Election 2016.
 Congress is probing this allegation as part of the investigation of alleged Russian meddling in the election.
 Yesterday, the U.S. Department of Justice asked Congress for more time to provide it information on possible surveillance of Team Trump.
 The original deadline was midnight and has now been extended to March 20.
 Most media outlets have scoffed at Trump’s allegation, although very little investigative journalism has to date been conducted.

 Obama already stands accused in several different published reports of setting a so-called shadow government up to undermine the Trump administration as a way to protect his own legacy.